 Annual influenza (flu) vaccination is the best way to protect your employees and your community against seasonal flu.
-As a small-business owner, you can use this toolkit to learn about the flu and the importance of flu vaccination, and to help increase vaccine uptake among your staff for the flu, COVID-19, and RSV.
+As a small-business owner, you can use this toolkit to learn about the flu and the importance of flu vaccination, and to help increase flu vaccine uptake among your staff.
 Whether you're a business that employs healthcare and social services professionals, hotel and restaurant staff, retail teams, construction crews, or any other type of small-business workers, use this toolkit to protect against the flu.

-According to CDC, there are major benefits1 to promoting flu vaccinations, including:
+According to Centers for Disease Control and Prevention (CDC), there are major benefits to promoting flu vaccinations, including: